jm1021/churchofjesuschrist/_posts/2024-12-08-bethlemhem-journey.md

 **Story**:

 - "We traveled from the East, following a bright star that signaled the birth of a great King.
 Our journey led us to Judea, where we sought the newborn King to offer our gifts of gold, frankincense, and myrrh."

+## Craft Plan

+Find a pinterest article on how to make a paper ornament: [Paper Ornament](https://www.tinselbells.com/2018/05/make-paper-star-ornament.html)